- Safety and independence rank highest among the many reasons why seniors may consider walk-in bathtubs.

 A broken bone or joint may not sound all that dangerous, but if you’re an older person, you can pay a heavy price for broken hip surgery.
 You could be on your way to serious disability -or worse.
-The best-case resulting scenario would be a sudden and precipitous decline in independence and quality of life.
+The best-case resulting scenario is typically still characterized by a decline in independence and quality of life.

-Here are a few additional facts relating to the elderly community:
+Here are a few additional facts related to aging and falls:

 The impact of falls, particularly on our relatively bone-brittle seniors can be massive, frequently leading to ghastly injuries, stressful visits from medical first responders, a trip to the nearest hospital and, only too often, death.

-People with Alzheimer’s disease or some other type of dementia are all the more vulnerable.
-Not only do they frequently have balance, coordination, and vision issues but, because of their mental impairment, their spacial awareness is also suspect, and the multiple medications they take make them groggy and with wobbly dispositions at the best of times.
+People with Alzheimer’s disease or some other type of dementia are even more at risk.
+Not only do they frequently experience balance, coordination, and vision issues but, because of their mental impairment, their spatial awareness is also suspect, and the multiple medications they take may make them groggy and/or dizzy.

-Because our aging folks spend the vast share of their time in the home, the largest part of all falling incidents happen in the home.
+Because older adults spend the vast share of their time in the home, the largest part of all falling incidents happen at home.
 Researchers have also revealed that the majority of injuries are caused by falls not from falling down stairs, as might have been expected, but from falls happening on the same level and from a standing position, such as tripping while walking.
 It thus makes good sense to conduct a thorough investigation of fall risks around the house and take action to mitigate both the obvious and less evident hazards.

-Here is an abbreviated list of steps that can be taken to reduce the odds of needless and commonly predictable falling accidents:
+Here is an abbreviated list of steps that can be taken to reduce the odds of falling:

 A home full of clutter is asking for trouble.
-Make it a rule in an Alzheimer’s patient’s home to routinely put pieces of furniture and other odd items away neatly where they belong, and keep passageways clear.
+Make it a rule in the home of a person with Alzheimer’s to routinely put pieces of furniture and other odd items away neatly where they belong, and keep passageways clear.